rsippl/big-ring/README.md

 * [Qt](http://qt.digia.com) 5.3.
 This library is used throughout the program.
 * [gstreamer](http://gstreamer.freedesktop.org/) for video decoding and displaying.
 * [G++](http://gcc.gnu.org), the compiler.
-* [libusbx](http://libusbx.org), for handling of the usb device.
-On Ubuntu, installing libusb-dev will install libusbx.
+* [libusb](http://www.libusb.org/) version 0.1, for handling of the usb device.
+On Ubuntu, installing libusb-dev will install libusb.
+Version 0.1 is used, because that is the standard version that is used on Windows.
 * An OpenGL capable system for the graphics.
 * [Google Test](https://code.google.com/p/googletest/), OPTIONAL, for test code.